STEPPING STONE ACADEMY

 Your suggestions and opinions a very important to us.
 The suggestion box is in the entrance area of the center.

-During the summer we will offer light water play, which may consist of sprinklers play, slip & slides etc. On days you must provide a swimsuit, water shoes closed and a towel.
+During the summer we will offer light water play, which may consist of sprinklers play, slip & slides, etc. On days you must provide a swimsuit, water shoes closed and a towel.
 You may also provide sunscreen; however, you must add it to the medication authorization form.
-In addition, the box on the enrollment form must be check stating you child may participate in water play.
+In addition, the box on the enrollment form must be check stating your child may participate in water play.

 2. Staff will notify all parents if there is an outbreak of a communicable disease that requires to be reported to DHHS.